Generic Stability and Modes of Convergence: Continuous logic and generic stability

 (iii) follows from (ii) and the indiscernibility of Morley sequences.
-Indeed, if some Morley sequence is not Baire-$1/2$-convergent, then there is a Morley sequence which is NOT convergent, a contradiction.
-(Cf. \cite{K-Morley} for classical case.)
+Indeed, if some Morley sequence is not Baire-$1/2$-convergent, then there is a Morley sequence which is not convergent, a contradiction.
+(Cf. the direction (i)~$\Rightarrow$~(ii) of Theorem~4.4 in \cite{K-Morley}, for classical case.)